 Fire on the Bluff is how I brand the work I do.
 From the moment we moved to Dayton's Bluff, St. Paul's historic East Side urban neighborhood, I've been inspired and encouraged by my neighbors to pursue my passion for neighborhood development and arts-related projects.
 Project ideas were floated; collaborators and grant opportunities came together; Fire on the Bluff as anumbrella brand was thereby launched.

-"Fire" to symbolize energy and passion but also literally invoking wood-fired oven mobile kitchen.
-This kitchen – inside a vintage 1967 Airstream trailer – has served as a roving headquarters for neighborhood arts and food-based collaborations.
+"Fire" to symbolize energy and passion but also literally invoking the wood-fired oven mobile kitchen I was lucky enough to own for a too-short wonderful period of years.
+This kitchen – inside a vintage 1967 Airstream trailer – served as a roving headquarters for neighborhood arts and food-based collaborations that have shaped my world of late.

 "Bluff" because my family feels that we've found the place we're meant to be here in Dayton's Bluff, St. Paul.
 Fire on the Bluff is committed to focusing on efforts that engage the community starting right here on our block and radiating out to whomever and whereever our connections reach.